Division of Debt in an Arizona Divorce

 When this occurs, you are still responsible regardless of the fact you agreed differently during the divorce.
 It may seem odd, but lenders do not recognize divorce court orders and are not bound by those orders because they were not a party to the divorce case.

-For those reasons, it is much better if the parties either pay off all the marital debt prior or during the divorce.
+For those reasons, it is much better if the parties either pay off all the marital debt prior to or during the divorce.
 Alternatively, spouses may just refinance or transfer the obligations into their names.
 This allows for a clean financial break.

-Chris Hildebrand wrote this article about division of debt in an Arizona divorce to ensure everyone has access to information about community property laws pertaining to debts in Arizona.
+Chris Hildebrand wrote this article about the division of debt in an Arizona divorce to ensure everyone has access to information about community property laws pertaining to debts in Arizona.
 Chris is a family law attorney at Hildebrand Law, PC.
 He has over 24 years of Arizona family law experience and has received multiple awards, including US News and World Report “Top Arizona Divorce Attorneys”, Phoenix Magazine “Top Divorce Law Firms”, and Arizona Foothills Magazine “Best of the Valley” award.
 He believes the policies and procedures he uses to get his clients through a divorce should all be guided by the principles of honesty, integrity, and actually caring about what his clients are going through.